vijirs811/Django-chat-app/README.md

 # Django-chat-app
   A chat application built using django framework.
-Users can able to send messages via chat rooms.
+Users can able to send messages through chat rooms.
 The user want to login by entering valid username and password.
 ## Quick Start
   Create Virtual Environment
   ```